What is a contractor license bond?

 Contractor license bonds are contracts between three parties:

-The government agency (often the state) requires contractors to get bonded to ensure they fulfill the surety contract requirements and the regulations set by authorities.
-If they violate the contract, a client or other party may file a claim against the bond.
+The government agency (often the state license board) requires contractors to get bonded to ensure they fulfill the surety contract requirements and the state’s contractors license law.
+If the contractor fails and causes a client or other party financial harm, they may face bond claims.
 The surety may step in to cover any damages the claimant has suffered.
-Then the contractor must reimburse the surety.
+Then the contractor must reimburse the surety company.

 How much do contractor license bonds cost?